mitKrish/learning-notes/Node/cluster-module.md

 * **Sticky Sessions:**  By default, the master process distributes requests to workers in a round-robin fashion.
 If your application relies on sticky sessions (where a user's requests are always handled by the same worker), you'll need to use a load balancer or a session store.

+**In summary:** The `cluster` module is a powerful tool for improving the performance and resilience of Node.js applications by utilizing multiple CPU cores.
+However, it's essential to understand the implications of using multiple processes and manage state and sessions appropriately.

 ## Streams

 ```javascript